Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 - Go to Docker Desktop -> Click on ">_ Terminal" (bottom right) -> Click on "Enable".

 Now we have access to the console.
-We will need to enter the command line for Open WebUI here, which we are about to get.
+We will need to enter the command line for the Open WebUI container here, which we are about to get.

 ## Getting Open WebUI with Docker
 - Visit the website of Open WebUI: